carpentries-incubator/lc-litsearchr/_episodes/03-introduction-to-rstudio.md

 Now that you feel more comfortable typing in commands let's practice some more.
 Work through the following excercise:

 > ## Exercise
+> This exercise is to get you familiar with typing and executing commands in RStudio.
+Don't worry about understanding the functions just yet.
+We'll cover these in later episodes of this lesson.
 >
+>
 > 1. Create a new .R file called `my_first_script.R`
+> 2. `file.create("my_first_script.R")`
-> 2. Write each line of the following code separately in the script pane and identify where the results are found.
+> 3. Write each line of the following code separately in the script pane and identify where the results are found.
 >
 ~~~
 2 + 2